-To fund the DIF (which is currently under-funded), FDIC-insured banks are required to pay deposit insurance assessments to the FDIC.
+To fund the DIF, FDIC-insured banks are required to pay deposit insurance assessments to the FDIC.
 For institutions like the Bank with less than \$10 billion in assets, the amount of the assessment is based on its risk classification.
 The higher an institution's risk classification, the higher its rate of assessments (on the assumption that such institutions pose a greater risk of loss to the DIF).
 An institution's risk classification is assigned based on its capital levels and the level of supervisory concern that the institution poses to the regulators.
 In addition, the FDIC can impose special assessments in certain instances.
-The FDIC recently raised assessment rates to increase funding for the DIF.

 In addition, all institutions with deposits insured by the FDIC must pay assessments to fund interest payments on bonds issued by the Financing Corporation, a mixed-ownership government corporation established as a financing vehicle for the Federal Savings & Loan Insurance Corporation.
-The assessment rate for the first quarter of fiscal 2014 is .0062% of insured deposits and is adjusted quarterly.
+The assessment rate for the first quarter of fiscal 2015 is .0060% of insured deposits and is adjusted quarterly.
 These assessments will continue until the bonds mature in 2019 (the corporation's ability to issue new debt has been terminated).

 The FDIC may terminate the deposit insurance of any insured depository institution, including the Bank, if it determines after a hearing that the institution has engaged or is engaging in unsafe or unsound practices, is in an unsafe or unsound condition to continue operations or has violated any applicable law, regulation, order or any condition imposed by an agreement with the FDIC.
 For an institution with no tangible capital, deposit insurance may be temporarily suspended during the hearing process for the permanent termination of insurance.
 If the FDIC terminates an institution's deposit insurance, accounts insured at the time of the termination, less withdrawals, will continue to be insured for a period of six months to two years, as determined by the FDIC.
-We are not aware of no existing circumstances which would result in termination of the Bank's deposit insurance.
+We are not aware of any existing circumstances which would result in termination of the Bank's deposit insurance.